International driver's license valid in Algeria

 - Take W117 to your destination in Djemila.

-The last of the three UNESCO World Heritage Sites of Roman ruins in Algeria is the town of Timgad.
-The town is situated in the Aures Mountains in Algeria and is dubbed the “Pompeii of Africa.”
+The last of the three UNESCO World Heritage Sites of Roman ruins in the country is the town of Timgad.
+The town is situated in the Aures Mountains and is dubbed the “Pompeii of Africa.”
 The ruins from the Roman Empire can still be seen up to this day.
 It is where you can find the Trajan Arch, the Roman triumphal arch of the Roman Emperor, Trajan.

 - From Djémila, it would take a little over a 3-hour drive to reach Timgad via the W118 and N75 routes.